 Mr. Sulentic is a member of the CBRE Group, Inc. Board of Directors and serves as Chair of CBRE Acquisition Holdings, Inc., a CBRE-sponsored Special Purpose Acquisition Company (SPAC) that launched in December 2020.
+He also serves on the Board of Directors of Industrious, a leading provider of premium flexible workplace solutions; CBRE is Industrious’ largest shareholder.
 He also served as the independent Chairman of the Board of Staples, Inc. until its acquisition by Sycamore Partners, a private equity firm, in September 2017.

 Mr. Sulentic received an M.B.A. from Harvard Business School and a B.A. in Computer Science from Iowa State University.
 Mr. Sulentic founded and chairs a private foundation that supports various charitable endeavors by providing direct grants to third-party organizations as well as executing its own initiatives.